Richard J. Kirk

 I am the happiest person I know and the happiest person you're ever likely to know.

 I am an Evangelical Christian believing that God loves you whatever your race, creed, colour or sexual orientation.
-Not all evangelicals agree with me, but that's not my problem.
+Not all evangelicals agree with me, but that's not my problem, it is instead a reflection of their lack of grace.